DECENTfoundation/DCore-ATM-integration/README.md

 # **NOTES**

 1. If you upgraded General Bytes server or terminal, you need to copy library into extension folder again, Your ATM will not work due to connection errors.
 You can see this setup in library installation guide

+2. If you want to check logs from DCore wallet, go to home directory of wallet **/DCore-ATM-integration** and run command

+       docker-compose -f production.yml logs -f atm